When God Looked Like a Snowman

 Have you ever wondered what God looks like?

-When I was at primary school, I used to think sometimes about this.
+When I was a small child, I used to sometimes think about this.

-I don’t think children worry about all the heavy, complicated stuff adults use to explain God — they just imagine.
+But I don’t think children worry about all the heavy, complicated details adults use to explain God — they just let their imagination loose.

-And in my imagination, God looked like … a snowman.
+And my young and vivid imagination told me, God must surely look like … a snowman.

-A very friendly one too, if perhaps a bit serious.
-Made of fluffy white snow, and — for reasons I can’t quite explain — he wore a very smart black scarf, and I treasured that image I kept in my mind.
+A very friendly one too.
+Made of fluffy white snow, and — for reasons I can’t quite explain —I thought he would probably wear a very smart black scarf – I treasured that image.

 It makes me smile now, because there was something sincere about it.
 I wasn’t trying to be funny, and don’t think I even told anyone of my theological breakthrough.